longthichcafe/shiro_team_trading/README.md

 <br>

-The strategy can be summarised as follow.
+The strategy can be summarised as follows.

 $$Pct Change_{t,j} = \frac{MA100_{t} - MA100_{t-j}}{MA100_{t-j}}$$